-Spain are the European Under-21 champions after producing an impressive performance to defeat Switzerland 2-0 in Aarhus, to add further proof that the Iberian nation are the dominant force of international football.
+Spain is the European Under 21 champion after producing an impressive performance to defeat Switzerland 2-0 in Aarhus, to add further proof that the Iberian nation are the dominant force of international soccer.

 Spain made a bright start and created the first chance of the game in the third minute.
 Javi Martinez's powerful run saw the Athletic Bilbao man play a finely weighted through ball to Adrian Lopez inside the box.
 However, the competition's top scorer with five goals could only drag his shot wide.

 Despite a nervy opening, Switzerland began to break up their opposition's flowing rhythm and nearly opened the scoring on the half hour.
 The Swiss' dangerman of the tournament, Xherdan Shaqiri, controlled a bouncing ball inside the Spain box before swivelling on the spot and hitting a venomous effort which David de Gea was able to punch clear.